brizolara/brizolara.github.io/README.md

 Voilà.
 My site is up at https://brizolara.github.io/ (if you fork, you have to change the repository name in your [repository settings](https://github.com/brizolara/brizolara.github.io/settings)).

+## License

+This, Mediumish theme and the countries flags from https://github.com/lipis/flag-icon-css/ have MIT license.
+You can read a copy of the license in this repository in [LICENSE.txt](https://github.com/brizolara/brizolara.github.io/blob/master/LICENSE.txt).

 ---

 Below, the original Mediumish README: